r1ckhdk/graph-test/README.md

     ```bash
     python -m venv venv
     source venv/bin/activate
-3. Install dependencies:
+3. For the program be able to generate the output with graphviz, you need to have the binary on the machine.
+You can install it with:

     ```bash
-    # As for now, there is no external libraries being used so actually there is no requirements

-    pip install -r requirements
-4. Edit `input_grid` and `warehouses` variables accordingly on main.py (appropriate way should be reading an external file or getting it through an API request, for example)

-5. Run the main script
+    apt install graphviz
+4. Install dependencies:

+    The only dependency now is the `graphviz` package, which can be installed with:

     ```bash
+    pip install graphviz
+    ```

+    Or you can install through the `requirements.txt` file with:

+    ```bash
+    pip install -r requirements.txt
+5. Edit `input_grid` and `warehouses` variables accordingly on main.py (appropriate way should be reading an external file or getting it through an API request, for example)

+6. Run the main script to create a `graph.png` file on the directory

+    ```bash
     python main.py
-6. When the function to generate the dot file is done, you should run something like this

-    ```bash
-    dot -Tpng output_graph.dot -o graph.png